-Decisions on whether sexualised behaviour is potentially harmful should be made with reference to the NSPCC framework, knowledge and understanding from specialist training and advice from the St. Helens Safeguarding Children Partnership or via training from other providers.
+Decisions on whether sexualised behaviour is potentially harmful should be made with reference to the NSPCC framework, knowledge and understanding from specialist training and advice from the St. Helens Safeguarding Children Partnership or via training from other providers, using the ERASE tool.

-Professionals should also consult and utilise the St Helens Policy, Procedures and Practice Guidance for Children and Young People (aged under 18) who display Harmful Sexual Behaviour'.
+Professionals should also consult and utilise the St Helens Policy, Procedures and Practice Guidance for Children and Young People (aged under 18) who display Harmful Sexual Behaviour' including the ERASE tool developed by the Local Authority to identify harmful sexual behaviour and outline next steps.